Emmanuel L. Di Rossetti

 -

-Excerpt from Le Hussard.
+Excerpt from The Hussar.
 Poem by Alvaro Mutis

-[…] The hundred-year-old must of wine, which is sprinkled with water in the cellars.
-The power of his arm and his bronze shadow.
-The stained-glass window that recounts his loves and recalls his last battle darkens a little more each day under the smoke of lamps fed with bad oil.
-Like the howl of a siren Continue reading
+[…] The centuries-old must of the wine, which is watered in the cellars.
+The strength of his arm and his bronze shadow.
+The stained-glass window that recounts his loves and recalls his last battle grows darker each day under the smoke of lamps fueled by bad oil.
+Like the wail of a siren… Continue reading

 -

-Fever attracts the song of an androgynous bird, opening the way to the insatiable pleasure that branches out and crosses the body of the earth.
-Oh! the fruitless navigation around the islands Where women offer the traveler the fresh balance of their breasts And the terrifying sound in the hollow of their hips!
-The tender skin Continue reading
+Fever draws the song of an androgynous bird, paving the way for insatiable pleasure that branches out and traverses the body of the earth.
+Oh!
+The fruitless voyage around the islands, where women offer the traveler the cool sway of their breasts and the terrifying depth in the hollow of their hips!
+The tender skin… Continue reading

 -